September Wolf Hunt Hangs On Earthjustice Lawsuit

 The state of Montana is planning to greatly increase the number of wolves hunters will be allowed to kill this fall.
 That is unless a federal judge rules in favor of an Earthjustice lawsuit intended to protect wolves.

-Montana recently approved plans to allow hunters to kill 186 wolves, up from the 75 wolves allowed in last year's hunt. <Check out what the New York Times has to say!>
+Montana recently approved plans to allow hunters to kill 186 wolves, up from the 75 wolves allowed in last year’s hunt.

 But hunters’ plans may be stopped if U.S. District Judge Donald Molloy rules before the Sept.
 4 start of the hunt and finds the federal government illegally removed wolves from the Endangered Species Act list in Montana and Idaho.